 (THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

-The catalog of sexual abuse within the Catholic Church is as long as a bad year.
-The status as of 2022 can be summed up briefly and brutally: Even after countless scandalous revelations over more than a decade, the church continues to ignore the victims in favor of the abusers.
-These are protected through the church hierarchy's instrumentarium: concealment, secrecy, intimidation, transfer of criminal priests to new congregations.
-When Cardinal Reinhard Marx, archbishop of Munich, in June 2021 wants to take responsibility for systemic neglect and offers his resignation, he is refused by the all-powerful Pope in Rome.
+The catalog of sexual abuse within it Catholice church is as long as a bad year.
+The status as of 2022 can be summed up briefly and brutally: Even after countless scandalous revelations over more than a decade, the churchn to ignore the victims in favor of the abusers.
+These are protected through the church hierarchy's instrumentarium: concealment, secrecy, intimidation, transfer of criminals perstis for new congregations.
+When so cardinal Reinhard Marx, archbishop of Munich, in June 2021 will take responsibility for systemic neglect and offer his resignation, he gets a no from the sole ruling pope in Rome.

 Under great pressure and with a rapidly decreasing number of members, the church is trying to repair the damage.
 However, it stands in the way of itself, through its archaic biblical anchoring and its church law dogmas.
 Historian Thomas Großbölting explains this opinion in the book The guilty shepherds.
 History of Sexual Abuse in the Catholic Church.